 She is working on a memoir, When I Had Another Name, and has recently published her fourth book A Compendium of Journal Jottings: A sourcebook for writers, readers and everyone else, by Cahaba Press.

 Pat has a large collection of Fostoria American crystal that she began in 1960 with marriage, and a large collection of Avon's Cape Cod red glass that began when friend Bettye Bragg was her "Avon lady."
 Her office windows are full of see-thru bright blue glass.
 Her siblings and I she a Sisters' trip each year and search in flea markets and thrift stores for our collections.

 Below is the bio she uses whenever she's asked to provide one.

 After majoring in piano and teaching public school music for 27 years, and Gifted Ed for the last few, the writing bug bit me.
 I’d written poetry since 1984, but when I enrolled in a graduate class, Writing Across the Curriculum, my life changed.

 I’ve been schooled in “lucid” poetry, under the tutelage of Ted O. Badger, long-time editor and publisher of The Lucidity Journal.

-My first novel, A Journey of Choice, was published in 2010, and the sequel, Her Face in the Glass, under the capable direction of Steve May at Alderson Press, was published during the fall of 2015 by CreateSpace in both softback and Kindle editions.
+My first novel, A Journey of Choice, was published in 2010 by iUniverse, and the sequel, Her Face in the Glass, edited by Steve May at Alderson Press, was published during the fall of 2015 by CreateSpace in both softback and Kindle editions. [end of prepared bio]

-[Updated May 17 2016; check back occasionally for more content that might be added or corrected.]
+[Updated February 27, 2019; check back occasionally for more content that might be added or corrected.]